Seton Hall hosts Portland after Shearer's 28-point game

 South Orange, New Jersey; Sunday, 4 p.m.
 EDT

-BOTTOM LINE: Portland visits Seton Hall after Emme Shearer scored 28 points in Portland’s 69-68 victory over the Stanford Cardinal.
+BOTTOM LINE: Portland visits Seton Hall after Emme Shearer scored 28 points in Portland’s 69-68 win over the Stanford Cardinal.

-Seton Hall is sixth in the Big East in rebounding with 29.7 rebounds.
+Seton Hall is sixth in the Big East in rebounding averaging 29.7 rebounds.
 Faith Misonius leads the Pirates with 5.3 boards.

-Portland averages 14.1 turnovers per game and is 23-3 when turning the ball over less than opponents.
+Portland leads the WCC scoring 76.6 points per game while shooting 43.9%.

-Seton Hall averages 5.8 made 3-pointers per game, 1.4 more made shots than the 4.4 per game Portland allows.
-Portland averages 6.8 made 3-pointers per game this season, 0.1 fewer makes per game than Seton Hall gives up.
+Seton Hall is shooting 38.6% from the field this season, 2.5 percentage points lower than the 41.1% Portland allows to opponents.
+Portland has shot at a 43.9% clip from the field this season, 2.5 percentage points greater than the 41.4% shooting opponents of Seton Hall have averaged.

 TOP PERFORMERS: Masonius is averaging 15.2 points, 5.3 rebounds and 1.9 steals for the Pirates.
 Savannah Catalon is averaging 13.1 points over the last 10 games.